XUKEREN/phd-pipeline/_sources/data_visualization/chord_diagram/README.md.txt

 # Chord diagram

 This is a script that generates a chord diagram to show the number of gene deletion of gene deletion frequency at eight commonly deleted gene regions [CDKN2A, ETV6, IKZF1, PAX5, BTG1, EBF1, RB1, and genes within the pseudoautosomal region (PAR1) of the sex chromosomes (CRLF2, CSF2RA, IL3RA)].
 They were assayed in tumor DNA using multiplex ligation-dependent probe amplification (MLPA).
+The chord diagram shows the proportions of cases with at least one deletion and cases with zero deletions in the EPIC array (N=284) datasets.
+Width of the end of each link is proportional to the number of deletions of each gene.
+Width of the link between two genes is proportional to the number of cases having both genes deleted.
+Diagrams were created using R package circlize.

 - Study publication: [link](https://aacrjournals.org/cebp/article/30/8/1517/671018/Epigenetic-Biomarkers-of-Prenatal-Tobacco-Smoke)
 - Script: [link](./chord_diagram.Rmd)